The Private Misadventures of Nell Nobody

 As, I trust, will we, my dear girl.

 I am off to meet my Maker, from whom no secrets are hid.
 Thank goodness He knows all of mine already.
-I will not need to recount them all.
+I shall not need to recount them.

 Yours most affectionately,

-As is my habit when I nurse my son, I have taken off my gown and dressed in the old woollen banyan that once belonged to Admiral Nelson.
+As is often my habit when I nurse my son, I have taken off my gown and dressed in the old woollen dressing gown that once belonged to Admiral Nelson.
 It is warm and comforting, and sometimes I imagine I can still smell the scent of its former owner, a subtle hint of lavender and bergamot.

 Ned has finished feeding and has fallen asleep against my breast.
 I lay aside Mrs Bowling’s letter and carefully shift him to my shoulder, rubbing his little back and hoping the milk does not disagree with him tonight.

-At seven weeks old he is starting to lose the helpless look of a blind puppy, but he is not as round and rosy as I am told he should be.
+At seven weeks old, he has lost the helpless look of a blind puppy, but he is not as round and rosy as I am told he should be.
 He still has dreadful episodes of colic that make me ache for him, and sometimes he vomits the milk back up after feeding.
 Mrs Castillo, the baby nurse, has told me it is not unusual, and I should not worry unless he begins to do it regularly.

 His father was subject to bouts of indigestion, too.

-One-Eyed Jack, my cat, comes into the room from prowling Mrs Bowling’s apartments.
-Actually, ‘apartments’ is probably too grand a word for the three small rooms upstairs, each one filled with things that I will have to sort through and find owners for.
+One-Eyed Jack, my cat, swaggers in from prowling Mrs Bowling’s apartments.
+‘Apartments’ is probably too grand a word for the three rooms upstairs, each one filled with things that I shall have to sort through and find owners for.
 The very thought is exhausting.

 Long after I am sure that Ned is deeply asleep, I continue to hold my son.
 He is the bridge between a life that is past, and one that is just beginning.

 You might be tempted to say that I have the luck of the Devil and as many lives as a cat.
-Whether that is true I cannot confirm, because I’m only on my third life.
+Whether that is true I cannot confirm, because this is only my third life.
 And as to luck… well, it was not always so.